i2p/i2p.www/i2p2www/spec/common-structures.rst

 Description
 ```````````
-This structure is used in ElGamal decryption, representing only the exponent,
+This structure is used in ElGamal or other asymmetric decryption, representing only the exponent,
 not the primes which are constant and defined in the cryptography specification
 [ELGAMAL]_.
 Other encryption schemes are in the process of being defined, see the table below.